Michael M. Allen, FHFMA, CPA, MHA

 A member of HFMA since 1993, he has served the Association as chair of the Board of Examiners and as a member of the National Advisory Council and HFMA task forces for the Value Project, Healthcare Reform, and MAP App.
 Mike has served the McMahon-Illini Chapter as program chair, president-elect, and president.
 He has received HFMA's Medal of Honor and the Follmer Bronze, Reeves Silver, and Muncie Gold merit awards.

-Tammie is a vice president at TransUnion Healthcare in Chicago and has worked for nearly 20 years to help healthcare systems improve the health of their revenue cycles and aid in their transitions to value-based reimbursement.
+Tammie is Vice President, Go-to-Market Strategy and Sales Leadership, at TransUnion Healthcare in Chicago and has worked for nearly 20 years to help healthcare systems improve the health of their revenue cycles and aid in their transitions to value-based reimbursement.

 A member of HFMA since 2002, Tammie has served the Association as a member of the National Advisory Council, and she served at the chapter level as the South Texas Chapter president and as chair and member of various committees for the Gulf Coast, First Illinois, and South Texas Chapters.
 She has received HFMA's Medal of Honor, and the Follmer Bronze, Reeves Silver, and Muncie Gold merit awards.

 Aaron is executive vice president of Seattle Cancer Care Alliance which is consistently named one of the top 10 hospitals for cancer by US News and World Reports.
 Previously he was the CEO for Population Health Alliance of Oregon and CFO at Salem Health.

 Aaron’s involvement with HFMA includes serving on the National Board of Directors during which time he was Regional Executive Chair.
 In addition, Aaron held various chapter leadership positions including president of the Oregon Chapter and served as a Chapter Advancement Team Member.
 He has received HFMA's Medal of Honor, and the Follmer Bronze, Reeves Silver, and Muncie Gold merit awards.